How To Socialize Your Dog, According To The Experts

 Socialization is the process of helping a dog enjoy and feel comfortable with people, other animals, places, novel objects and environments.

-It means bringing your dog out into the world and introducing her to various kinds of people and situations — which helps to make sure she learns how to be a happy, friendly pup (with manners!), and can reduce fear in unknown situations.
+It means bringing your dog out into the world and introducing her to various positive experiences — which helps to make sure she learns how to be a happy, friendly pup (with manners!) and can reduce fear in unknown situations.

-According to Willems, the best age to socialize your dog is when she’s a puppy — because there’s a critical socialization window in a dog’s life between 3 and 16 weeks.
+The best age to socialize your dog is when she’s a puppy because there’s a critical socialization window in a dog’s life between 3 and 16 weeks.

-“This is the age where puppies are like sponges, soaking up information and using the experiences during this time to determine how they feel about the world later in life,” Willems said.
+“This is the age where puppies are like sponges, soaking up information and using the experiences during this time to determine how they feel about the world later in life,” Willems told The Dodo.

 Experiences — or a lack of experiences — during this critical socialization window can have a direct impact on a dog’s behavior as an adult.